Skip to Content

 Meaning

-The French verb rigoler means “to laugh,” “to have a laugh,” “to joke,” or “to kid around.”
-It’s an informal and commonly used verb to express amusement or lighthearted teasing.
-It can often be used interchangeably with “rire” (to laugh), but “rigoler” also strongly implies the act of joking.
+The French informal verb rigoler means “to laugh,” “to have a laugh,” “to joke,” or “to kid around.”
+It can be used interchangeably with “rire” (to laugh), but “rigoler” is usually used for joking or kidding around.

 Pronunciation